 You may be thinking about getting your belly button pierced but haven’t taken the plunge because you don’t know where to start.
-Here’s all the information you need to know so you are well-informed and feel confident when you finally pierce your belly button.
+Here’s all the information you need to know so that you are well-informed and feel confident when you finally pierce your belly button.

-- Follow a daily cleansing routine for you new navel piercing.
+5. Follow a daily cleansing routine for you new navel piercing.

-- Don't change out your belly button ring until it has completely healed.
+6. Don't change out your belly button ring until it has completely healed.

 Our belly button rings are made from solid 14k gold.
 Our gold is nickel-free, as nickel is generally the metal that people with metal allergies react to.
-The reason we choose gold, platinum, or titanium as our metals of preference for your belly piercing, is that these materials are more pure and tend to have fewer additives that your body can react to.
+The reason we choose gold, platinum, or titanium as our metals of preference for your belly piercing is that these materials are more pure and tend to have fewer additives that your body can react to.

 Cost considerations: if you want a healthy belly piercing and love the look of quality body jewelry, then you may want to invest in a gold belly button ring.

 Important: Be aware that even though you’re going to want to adorn your belly button with gorgeous, sparkly, dangle jewelry all the time, it’s best to wear basic jewelry for the majority of the time.
-This means stick to simple, non-dangle curved barbells or CBRs (hoops) made of high quality titanium or gold with minimal adornment.
+This means that you should stick to simple, non-dangle curved barbells or CBRs (hoops) made of high quality titanium or gold with minimal adornment.
 Save your elaborate chandeliers and dangle belly button rings for day wear or special occasions.
 Whatever you do, don’t sleep in elaborate navel rings.
 This preserves your piercing, keeping it from getting irritated, and also keeps your jewelry in good shape.

 New belly jewelry is so easily snagged.
 Make sure you wear clothing that won’t press or tug at the jewelry.
 If you’re concerned, you can cover the jewelry with a large bandage to avoid snagging during healing.